hariseldon99/hariseldon99.github.io/MediaServer_notes.md

 5. Look into better CPU fan control with [NBFC](https://github.com/hirschmann/nbfc).

     **Update:** Samsung laptops not supported by NBFC.
 Requires [manual config](https://github.com/hirschmann/nbfc/wiki).
 Looks like quite a schlep.

-6. Setup a web interface to handbrake for in-server headless manual transcoding.
-See the [docker installation of handbrake](https://github.com/jlesage/docker-handbrake) that redirects to a web view.